-For ducted return air systems with air conditioners or heat pumps, either provide an access panel in the duct or use the filter rack in the E5EU furnace (Figure 3).
+For ducted return air systems with air conditioners or heat pumps, either providing an access panel in the duct or using the optional coil cabinet (Figure 3) is recommended.
 The duct system must be properly sized to account for any additional external static pressure produced from the chosen filtering method.

-NOTE: Install a filter with a minimum unrestricted medium area of 324 in2 in the duct above the coil that is accessible for monthly cleaning or replacement by homeowner.
+NOTE: Install a filter with a minimum unrestricted medium area of 324 in in the duct above the coil that is accessible for monthly cleaning or replacement by homeowner.